 Kumtor’s high altitude mining operation is in close proximity to active glaciers, with part of the ore deposit and associated infrastructure extending beneath or affected by moving glaciers.
 The purpose of ice removal is to provide safe access to ore, and safeguards the open pit and workers from inundation of ice.
 In response to stakeholder concerns and emerging legislation seeking a ban of glacial ice removal in the Kyrgyz Republic, we describe relevant information on our practices and put our impacts in the context of regional and global trends.

-In June 2013, independent experts conducted glaciological studies to determine the impact of KGC operations on glaciers of the Ak-Shyirak massif.
+Independent experts conducted glaciological studies to determine the impact of KGC operations on glaciers of the Ak-Shyirak massif.
 Upon results of the studies, it was concluded that impact of KGC operations on glaciers in the region was insignificant.

 are conducted by the Institute of Water Problems and Hydropower under KR NAS with involvement of experts from MGU (Moscow State University, Russia).